Trekki03/Trekkis-Inventory-Manager/README.md

 /loadinv [saved player] [replace inventory (true/false)]
 Permission: tim.load - default: op
 - Loads the inventory data of a saved file.
 You can choose if your inventory gets replaced or the loaded data is shown in a chest like inventory.
 With no arguments you invenory didn't get replaced.
+- Attention, this command uses the MojangAPI.
+If you use it more than 600 times in 10 minutes, your ip can get banned from the MojangAPI.
+This has an impact on all plugins using the Mojang API.
+(No safty feature implemented yet)
 /seeinv <Online Player> [interact true/false]
-Permission: tim.see - default: op
+- Permission: tim.see - default: op
-Let you see and interact with the targets inventory.
+- Let you see and interact with the targets inventory.
 You can choose if items get removed of the targets inventory.
 With no Argument you only see the inventory.
 /seeend <Online Player> [interact true/false]
-Permission: tim.end - default: op
+- Permission: tim.end - default: op
-Let you see and interact with the targets enderchest.
+- Let you see and interact with the targets enderchest.
 You can choose if items get removed of the targets enderchest.
 With no Argument you only see the enderchest.

 Permissions:

 All permissions have the prefix tim (**T**rekkis **I**nventory **M**anager).